 The games played by the three leaders which we have defined will be referred to as leaders games.
 The solution concept we adopt is a strengthening of the subgame perfect equilibrium: we require that in each subgame the leaders play a Nash equilibrium in weakly undominated strategies.
 The games are finite, so subgame perfect equilibria in mixed strategies exist.
 We call these leaders equilibria.
-We are interested in the conditions under which the implemented profile in the equilibria of the leaders game is the cooperative outcome, at least with positive probability.
+We are particularly interested in the conditions under which the implemented profile in the equilibria of the leaders game is the cooperative outcome.